GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt end** [ |SYN_OPT-V| ]

 This command terminates the modern mode and completes the processing of all registered figures.
-The graphics will be placed in the current directory.
+The final graphics will be placed in the current directory.

 *************
 Misc.
 Changes